Hebrew Bible: Narrative

 The Tanakh begins with the Genesis creation narrative.
-Genesis 12–50 traces Israelite origins to the patriarchs: Abraham, his son Isaac, and grandson Jacob.
-God promises Abraham and his descendants blessing and land.
-The covenant God makes with Abraham is signified by male circumcision.
-The children of Jacob become the ancestors of the twelve tribes of Israel.
+Genesis 12–50 traces Israelite origins to the patriarchs: Abraham, his son Isaac, and his grandson Jacob (who is later renamed Israel).
+God promises Abraham and his descendants blessings and land.
+God establishes a covenant with Abraham that is embodied via Abraham's act of self‑circumcision and God's commandment (מִצְוָה) that all Israelite males be circumcised eight days postpartum in a ritual known as brit milah (בְּרִית מִילָה), which continues to be observed within the Jewish community.
+The children of Jacob become the ancestors of the Twelve Tribes of Israel.
 Jacob's son Joseph is sold into slavery by his brothers, but he becomes a powerful man in Egypt.
 During a famine, Jacob and his family settle in Egypt.